-Examination questions must be approved by the Director of the School of Information; questions must be submitted for approval two weeks before the date the examination is to begin.
-Once approved by the School Director, the Major Professor must submit the examination questions via the online PhD Preliminary Examination Administration Form once the date of examination has been confirmed and scheduled with the Supervisory Committee.
+The Major Professor must submit the examination questions via the online Ph.D.
+Preliminary Examination Administration Form once the date of examination has been confirmed and scheduled with the Supervisory Committee.

-Preliminary Examination
+Preliminary Examination Proper

-Students are expected to take the preliminary examination by the end of the third year in the program.
+Students are expected to take the preliminary examination by the end of their third year in the program.
 The student's Supervisory Committee will schedule the preliminary examination to extend over a consecutive seven-day period.
 The examination must begin and end on a day when the University is open for business.

 The student will receive all questions by 10:00am ET on the first day of the examination via email from iSchool Student Services (with copy to all committee members), and must return the completed answers by 10:00am ET one week later via the online PhD Preliminary Examination Student Submission Form (accommodations for religious obligations will be made on a case by case basis by the Supervisory Committee).
 Detailed instructions, including formatting instructions, will be included by the Major Professor when the questions are submitted for administration of the exam.
 A copy of the completed examination will be distributed to each member of the Supervisory Committee the same day it is received by iSchool Student Services.